Lathacharujenny/Pizza-Sales-Analysis-SQL-Tableau/README.md

 ## Steps Involved
 1. **Data Cleaning**: Ensured data consistency by resolving missing values and formatting issues.
 2. **SQL Analysis**: Used SQL queries to retrieve, aggregate, and analyze data.
+3. **Visualization**: Developed a Tableau Dashboard to display insights interactively.
-3. **Report Compilation**: Created a PPT summarizing the findings, converted to a PDF, and included screenshots of SQL scripts and outputs.
+4. **Report Compilation**: Created a PPT summarizing the findings, converted to a PDF, and included screenshots of SQL scripts and outputs.

 ---